Yrahcaz7/The-Septenary-Forest/docs/buyables.md

 - `layer`: **assigned automagically**.
 It's the same value as the name of this layer, so you can do `player[this.layer].points` or similar.

 - `id`: **assigned automagically**.
 It's the "key" which the buyable was stored under, for convenient access.
-The buyable in the example's id is 11.
+The buyable in the example's id is `11`.

 - `branches`: **optional**.
 This is primarially useful for buyable trees.
 An array of buyable ids.
 A line will appear from this buyable to all of the buyables in the list.
 Alternatively, an entry in the array can be a 2-element array consisting of the buyable id and a color value.
 The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors).
 A third element in the array optionally specifies line width.

-Additional features:

-- `color`: **optional**.
+> - `color` (additional feature): **optional**.
 The background color of the buyable if it can be purchased.
 (A string in hex format with a `#`.)
 The default is the color of the layer the buyable belongs to.
 Can be a function.

 Sell One/Sell All: